Founder Story · Architecture-Led AI Product Building

 Before Memorial Day weekend, I hit a real wall.

 I was exhausted.
-The platform had moved quickly, but the collaboration model with AI had started to break down.
-It was not just a technical issue anymore.
-It felt relational.
+The platform had moved quickly, but my collaboration with AI had started to break down.
+It was not just a technical problem anymore.
+It had become relational.

-There was shared stake, overlapping authority, and no external arbiter.
+There was overlapping authority, shared stakes, and no external arbiter.

 Every disagreement collapsed into a judgment question: